A photographic and transmedia project in El Salvador and The United States

 Intipucá is neither here nor there: it exists as both at once.
 Migration to the United States has been a tradition in this city situated in El Salvador, since 1968.
 As a result of shifts in international migration policy over the years and the circular nature of migration between Central America and the United States, the structure of families in Intipucá has taken on a transnational identity.
 The United States has become something close and present, despite being geographically distant.

 Traditional architecture in Intipucá can scarcely be seen among newly constructed palaces made possible by remittances from North America.
 Photographs of these houses and their interiors serve as portraits of both absence and aspiration, representing family members who have left and the material influence of the United States.

 By combining this documentation of domestic spaces with portraits, interviews, and hand-written family trees drawn by Intipuqueños (names written in red for those living in the United States, and in blue for those living in Intipucá), we encourage viewers to reflect on the drivers and consequences of migration for individuals and their families.

 At Hugo Salinas and his uncle Alcides Andrade’s house.
 The Statue of Liberty has been brought from the U.S. to El Salvador, Intipucá.
 September, 2017.

-Claudia Rivera, doctor at her work in Santiago de María.
-She is the director of the hospital and went back to El Salvador after growing up in the U.S. Claudia Rivera left Intipucá as a child because of the 1980s war in El Salvador.
-She began a life in Maryland, Washington, with her parents and brothers, however, after graduating as a doctor and her children grew up she decided to return to El Salvador in order to help the health development of her people.
-(Right) Family tree handmade by her.
-In red, people who live in the US’ names, and in blue, the ones living in El Salvador.
-Santiago de María, El Salvador.
-February 28, 2019.
+Claudia Rivera, doctor at her work in Santiago de Maria.
+She is the director of the hospital.
+And came back to El Salvador after growing up in the US.
+Claudia Rivera left Intipucá as a child because of the 1980s war in El Salvador.
+She began a life in Maryland in Washington with her parents and brothers, however after graduating as a doctor and her children grew up she decided to return to El Salvador in order to help the health development of her people.
+(Right) Family tree hanmade by the protagonist.
+In red, people’s name who live in the US and in blue, the ones who live in El Salvador..
+Santiago de Maria, El Salvador – February 28, 2019.